-The iPOS must be approved by the Manager of Graduate Programs and Graduate College.
+The iPOS must be approved by the unit and Graduate College.
 Refer to the Graduate College guide or How to: iPOS for details on submitting your Plan of Study.

 An approved iPOS must be on file prior to completing comprehensive exams, dissertation proposal/prospectus, and thesis/dissertation defense.